Aedif/token-sounds/README.md

 Players can create and edit sounds on their tokens if editing is toggled on by the GM by Right-clicking the Token HUD button

 ![Player Permissions](https://github.com/Aedif/token-sounds/assets/7693704/98f69007-a358-49c0-8323-ad8021ca2456)

+## API

+`SoundOfToken.play(token, description)`
+- Plays a sound on the token matching the passed in description
+- `token` can be a placeable, TokenDocument, Token ID string, or an Actor

+`SoundOfToken.stop(token, description)`
+- Stops playback of a sound matching the passed in description
+- `token` can be a placeable, TokenDocument, Token ID string, or an Actor